Strengthening Blended Families Through Stepparent Adoption

 - Adoption can demonstrate devotion and long-term commitment, making kids feel secure and loved

-- The stepparent will be able to make important decisions on behalf of the child regarding things like religion, education and health care
+- The stepparent will be able to make important decisions on behalf of the child regarding things like religion, education and healthcare

-- Adoption can unify the family and allow the child to take on the adoptive parent’s last name
+- Adoption can unify the family and allow the child to take on the adoptive parents’ last name

 - Both the child and the stepparent gain inheritance rights from one another